-A number of forestry, fish, and wildlife management actions have been implemented over recent years.
+A number of management actions related to spill response and hazardous materials have been implemented over recent years.
 Many are associated with the tasks included in the Jointly adopted Work Plans but others may be implemented by one or more jurisdictions.
 This section provides an overview of some of the actions undertaken, with in some cases, links to other sites for additional information.

 2005 - 2009 Work Plan Actions:

-Two activities are identified and progress on them can be viewed at "2005 Forestry, Fish, and Wildlife Progress Report."
+Two activities are identified and progress on them can be viewed at "2005 Spill Response, Hazardous Materials Progress Report".

 2000 - 2004 Work Plan Actions: